adventure-squad/Adventure-malawi/WhatShouldWeDoInMalawi.md

 ![[Pasted image 20250820185409.png]]
 - There's also a railway network which runs from Mulanje to the southern part of the lake
 - other wetness
+	- The lake is not as clear blue in the rainy season though
+	- Butterfly lodge
 	- monkey bay (sounds piratey)
 	- cape macClear The fish are apparently huge
 - Safari